 You can view our recent webinar on this topic at: https://webinars.devops.com/migrating-to-microservices-its-easier-than-you-think

 Questions and Answers on the topic of Migrating a Java app to Java Microservices:

 Is there a way to capture the application dependencies when migrating an app to a container for the first time?

 The build is the best place to start.
 The compile and link process will show the dependencies needed, ie JDBC driver, C runtime.
 If you are a OpenMake Meister user, all this information is displayed in the impact analysis reports.
-From there you will start with your Dockerbuild file doing a “yum install” of the packages needed to satisfy your app.
-A JDBC dependency indicates that you need to do a “yum install” of the proper database runtime.
-If your app uses SSL then “yum install openssh” is needed.
-Again, the libraries consumed in the build will need to be resolved at execution time, therefor the build will drive your OS level package installs.
+Then, you will start with your Dockerbuild file doing a “yum install” of the packages needed to satisfy your app.
+A JDBC dependency indicates that you must do a “yum install” of the proper database runtime.
+If your app uses SSL, “yum install openssh” is needed.
+Again, the libraries consumed in the build will need to be resolved at execution time.
+Therefore the build will drive your OS-level package installs.

 How does DeployHub integrate with a CD pipeline in DevOps Azure?

 First, DeployHub hooks into the CI part of Azure.
 So when a build happens, DeployHub is notified of what was created and where it came from.
 The next level is at the application view.
 The Azure pipelines build images for independent microservices, but it doesn’t have a logical view of the application.
 DeployHub brings the logical view of the application with the configuration management and application version to component version dependency mapping to Azure.